Is your insurance agency still relying on standard commissions and volatile profit sharing for revenue?

 1. Commissions

 Small independent insurance agencies typically have access to a select group of carriers.
-When agencies band together under a network, they can access more markets and carriers typically only available to larger agencies.
+When agencies band together in a network, they can access more markets and carriers typically only available to larger agencies.
 This provides more options for clients, and in turn increases hit ratios, retention, and boosts sales and commissions.

 2. Profit Sharing